 - Head scratching - 'air-scratch' without making contact with the body

 - Increased sensitivity to touch, especially around the head, neck, shoulders and breast bone

 It is very important to discuss any concerns with your veterinary surgeon.

 There is no one specific treatment for chiari malformation/syringomyelia.
 Pain relief can be prescribed and surgery is an option.

 You should always seek advice from your veterinary surgeon.

 Chiari malformation/syringomyelia has been shown to be inherited in the Cavalier King Charles Spaniel and the Griffon Bruxellois and is suspected to be inherited in the King Charles Spaniel.

 The Scheme is open to all dogs, including crossbreeds.

 To ensure the highest standards, expert veterinary surgeons appointed by BVA are responsible for scoring and grading all our hip, elbow and CM/SM submissions.
-All our Eye Panellists who perform the clinical examinations are qualified to a diploma level.
+All our eye panellists who perform the clinical examinations are specialists in ophthalmology.